CarmanK/Website/README.md

 This was my first real attempt at using HTML and CSS, so its far from great work. https://i.imgur.com/l2oRJGr.jpg

-I have since tried to create a cleaner, easier on the eyes, and more informative website.
+I have since tried to create a cleaner, easier on the eyes, and more informative website completely from scratch using HTML and CSS.

 # TODO
-viewcount?

 Experience
 pretty much everything